reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 The ease of use and popularity of the CSV format makes it suitable for many different use cases.
 For a more detailed list, refer to the [list of CSV use cases](https://www.w3.org/TR/csvw-ucr/) published by the W3C.

-* **Relational Data and Row-Formats** - Usually, when data is retrieved from a table, the data can be complete or half-filled which means there could be null or empty values for few of the columns.
+* **Relational Data and Row-Formats** - Usually, when data is retrieved from a table, the data can be complete or half-filled which means there could be null or empty values for a few of the columns.
 But CSV helps to categorically observe the empty or missed values in the form of comma-separated data which makes it easy to point out missing content in the pool of data.
 * **Publication of Statistics** - Often the data extracted for statistics need to be re-used for multiple purposes.
 The common support of CSV files in different tools increases the reusability of the data.
 * **Time-series data** - Time-related data like weather data is very well suited for a column-based file format.
 Again, in CSV format this data is easily consumable with a commonly available toolset.
 * **Importing and exporting data** - During mergers or acquisitions, companies often need to export and import data across systems.
 Given the ubiquitousness of CSV, it's a common choice to represent this data.

 In this article, we are going to explain the use case of exporting and importing hierarchical data between different applications. **Hierarchical data is data that contains a hierarchy, like an employee/manager relationship**.

-Consider the case where someone provides us with a CSV file containing employee details that has been exported from an employee management application.
+Consider the case where someone provides us with a CSV file containing employee details that have been exported from an employee management application.
 It may also have data to map the employee/manager relationship within the organization to form a tree chart.
 Our task is to load that data into another application.
 But that application doesn't have a CSV import feature, so we're going to build it.
 We're going to build a simple UI and a backend that will import CSV files and store the data in a database:

 {{% image alt="CSV Importer Architecture" src="images/posts/nodejs-csv-importer/csv_importer_architecture.png" %}}